oneapi-src/oneapi-ci/README.rst

 Troubleshooting
 ===============

-The repo contains scripts that can be used in CI configurations to collect detailed installation logs in case of installation issues.
-Replace calls to "install" scripts with calls to "install_debug" or "install_debug_hang" scripts to use this functionality.
+Detailed install logs are saved as artefacts in most CI jobs.
+Those logs can be helpful in case of installation issues.

 License
 =======